OpenNews/srccon/proposal_guide.md

 ## What Makes a Great Session Proposal?

 As you propose an idea for SRCCON, your session description is the first opportunity to tell us how you'll spend time your time with everyone else who's excited about the same topic.
 We reserve 75 minutes for each session, which can be plenty of time to dig into even deep topics—but it does go faster than you think!
-Even though SRCCON is a conversational conference, an sketch of the ground you hope to cover is a great indicator of the thought you're putting into a session.
+Even though SRCCON is a conversational conference, a sketch of the ground you hope to cover is a great indicator of the thought you're putting into a session.

 Effective SRCCON sessions are about effort and preparation more than expertise.
 We encourage you to describe how you'll share what you know, the types of great questions you'll pose, and the ways you'll help people learn something new.
 We find that the most promising proposals: